LinguaLeo: Mechanics

 LinguaLeo is available as an Android, iOS, Windows Phone, and web applications, and a browser extension.
 The data is synchronized across all devices.
-A paid subscription provides access to extra courses, tutorials, interactive trainings, and allows to add unlimited number of words to the personal dictionary.
+A paid subscription provides access to extra courses, tutorials, and interactive training and allows one to add an unlimited number of words to the personal dictionary.

 History

 LinguaLeo was launched as a web application in March 2010 by Russian entrepreneur Aynur Abdulnasurov and his four-person development team.
 The initial investments totaled $120,000.
 In November 2010, the startup raised $200,000 in seed money from private investors.
-From May to November 2021, LinguaLeo userbase grew from 90,000 to 500,000 users.
+From May to November 2021, LinguaLeo's user base grew from 90,000 to 500,000 users.
 It was considered one of the most prominent Russian startups and won a Russian Venture Company competition in 2011.
-By late 201, LinguaLeo reached the breakeven point.
+By late 2011, LinguaLeo reached the breakeven point.

-In 2012, LinguaLeo released its iOS, Android, and Windows Phone apps and reached 1,5 mil users.
+In 2012, LinguaLeo released its iOS, Android, and Windows Phone apps reaching 1,5 mil users.
 It also received a $3 million investment from Runa Capital.
 In December 2012, the company was rated first in the Russian Startup Rating.
 In 2013, the company expanded to the Brazilian market.
 In Q4 2013, it reported 7 million users worldwide.
 The Next Web named LinguaLeo the best Russian startup of 2013, and Microsoft named it the best Windows Phone app of 2014.